Select Page

 The Power of Unity

-The fall of the Berlin Wall symbolized the collapse of communism in Eastern Europe and brought about the reunification of Germany.
-It was a defining moment that marked the end of the Cold War and the triumph of democracy and freedom over totalitarianism.
+Berlin Wall was also famous as the collapse of communism in countries of the Eastern Europe and result of the reunification of Germany.
+It was a moment which sealed the Cold War and the victory of democracy and freedom over tyranny.

 Legacy and Lessons Learned